Markfield: Facilities

+Markfield's copious amount of greenery means the village also has a natural burial ground located off Markfield Lane, north of Thornton Reservoir.

 Industry

 Markfield has a long association with the quarrying industry and has a particular type of granite, microdiorite named after it.
 The granite stone (microdiorite) 'Markfieldite' is a very hard granite found in the local area and used in roadstone and railway construction.
 The former headquarters of Aggregate Industries (now under the Holcim company) was in Markfield and in the last few years a major expansion of the Bardon Hill Quarry into the parish of Markfield has begun creating a large extension which will expand the life of Bardon for another 40 years.

-In 2009, a private contractor filed for permission to build a brand new housing estate by London Road.
-A petition to prevent such housing being built took place, arguing that the local primary school, public transport and other services could not cope with the large influx of new residents.
-The petition to prevent the housing development failed despite the Borough Council refusing the application (it was approved on appeal to the Secretary of State), and the last few houses have recently been completed.

 Geology

-Markfield rests on Precambrian volcanic and sedimentary rocks, and the rare mineral diorite is sometimes called markfieldite because it is found in the village.
+Markfield rests on Precambrian (c.600 Ma) plutonic and volcaniclastic/sedimentary rocks, mostly overlain unconformably by Triassic (c.230-245 Ma) mudstones and siltstones.
+The plutonic rock is a diorite once named Markfieldite after the village.
+It varies from microdiorite, granophyric diorite to syenite and is part of the South Charnwood Diorites.